The Kickboxing Message Board

 The surprises came when Yusuke Fujimoto from Japan and Eduardo Maiorino from Brazil were placed in the mix.
 This event is suppose to feature fighters from only North America so how did they make it onto the card?
 Well we don't know it all but the talk on the street is they needed a Japanese fighter, Fujimoto, since the event was to be aired live in Japan.
 Sources say that K-1's new TV deal requested a Japanese fighter so they could boost their TV ratings.
 Ok, so where does Maiorino fit in?
 Well, we can't seem to find out so it will just be a mystery to us all for now.
 REGARDLESS, K-1 USA has brought 8 fighters together to via for the May Crown!

-As for the other talent, Dewey Cooper (Right) of Las Vegas, Nevada, USA is on the card once again in the tournament bracket.
+As for the other talent, Dewey Cooper (Left) of Las Vegas, Nevada, USA is on the card once again in the tournament bracket.
 Last May Cooper defeated Jean Claude Leuyer by unanimous decision but lost in round 2 to Rick Roufus by unanimous decision.
 Cooper will be matched up against Yusuke Fujimoto from Japan in round one.
 If he makes it past Fujimoto he will face either Williams or McDonald.

 Although Williams impressed the K-1 Team on the undercard last May, McDonald probably knows little about him since he was in the locker room preparing for his next bout.
 At the 2002 K-1-USA May event, Williams defeated former IKF Amateur West Coast USA Champion Manuel Quesada by TKO at 1:36 of round 2.
 Since then Williams has been winning every time he steps into the ring in Pro Kickboxing, Boxing and MMA.